Your area Not set — showing everywhere

 Addressed

-To obtain a variance for a right side yard reduction to build an addition that replaces an existing structure without encroaching further on the property line.
+Obtaining a variance for a side yard setback for a proposed addition that replaces an existing structure.

 Board response

-The board questioned him regarding his stated 'hardship' and confirmed the project details.
+The board questioned his definition of 'hardship' and clarified that the existing structure's condition is not a legal hardship.
 After the discussion, the board voted to approve the variance.

-The board engaged in a dialogue regarding the hardship and the specifics of the build, and ultimately granted the requested variance.
+The board engaged in a dialogue regarding his legal hardship requirements and ultimately granted the requested variance.

 14:13